leclan/security_setup/README.md

 Type *yes* and voilà !
 Everytime you will interact with heroku from the command line you will be prompter for the SSH passphrase which you get from 1Password.

-2. Using 2FA with Heroku
+2. Using Two-factor authentication with Heroku

 Go to your Heroku account in the browser, and click on **Account settings**, then scroll and enable Two-factor authentication.
 Follow the steps (similar to GitHub), using your 1Password mobile app.